Grading & Recording Your Dry Needling Treatment

 Grade IV (Up to 10 Minutes)

-Progression from a grade III, use more gentle manual stimulation. e.g. fanning, twisting, flicking.
+For progression from grade III, use gentler manual stimulation. e.g. fanning, twisting, flicking.

 Grade V (Up to 20 - 30 minutes)